0glabs/0g-doc/docs/run-a-node/validator.md

    --gas=auto \
    --gas-adjustment=1.4
    ```
-**10. Check Validator Status:**

-Displays the status of your validator, helping you confirm that your validator is active and participating in consensus.
+**10. Check Validator Status:** You can check the status of your validator, by executing the command below and you can confirm if your validator is active and participating in consensus.

     ```bash
     0gchaind q staking validators -o json --limit=1000 | jq '.validators[] | select(.status=="BOND_STATUS_BONDED")' | jq -r '.tokens + " - " + .description.moniker' | sort -gr | nl
     ```
-**11. Unjail Your Validator (If Needed):**

-If your validator gets "jailed" due to downtime or other issues, you can  unjail it and resume participation in the network.
+**11. Unjail Your Validator (If Needed):** If your validator gets "jailed" due to downtime or other issues, you can  unjail using the following command and resume participation in the network.

     ```bash
     0gchaind tx slashing unjail --from <key_name> --gas=500000 --gas-prices=99999neuron -y